abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 ## Promises

-**Promise**: An object representing the future result of an asynchronous operation
+**Promise**: An object representing the future result of an asynchronous operation (failure or success).

 - Avoids callback hell by chaining `then()` and handling errors with `catch()` instead of passing callbacks to asynchronous functions like `xmlHttpRequest`.